Do unmarried couples have the same legal rights as married couples?

 As the law currently stands, an unmarried person has no claim for maintenance for themselves (but they do for children), no claim against any asset in the other party’s sole name, no entitlement to real estate or security of tenure (except for in certain exceptional circumstances).

-Entering into a cohabitation agreement can seek to eliminate one party’s potential claim against real estate.
+Entering into a can seek to eliminate one party’s potential claim against real estate.
 It can also regulate how the couple will conduct their finances both during the relationship and in the event of a break up.

 Whilst some may consider the law to be harsh on this aspect, others will say it does provide a certain degree of clarity.
 In short, you’re either married or your not.
 Marriage is a contract and with that comes the benefits and liabilities of a contract – for richer for poorer, you go with the rough and the smooth.
 If you chose not to enter into the contract of marriage, why should you get any benefit from it?
 If you’re not married you won’t be liable for any of the downside (provided you’re not named on any of the liabilities).